digiaonline/lumen-elasticsearch/README.md

 Simple wrapper of [Elasticsearch-PHP](https://github.com/elastic/elasticsearch-php) for the [Lumen PHP framework](http://lumen.laravel.com/).

+**NOTE**: Branch 5.2 is using Lumen framework 5.2.
+Only bug fixes for 0.7.X should be tagged in the 5.2 branch.

 ## Requirements

-- PHP 5.5 or newer
+- PHP 5.6 or newer
 - [Composer](http://getcomposer.org)

 ## Usage